New IRS Scrutiny on Cryptocurrency Reporting: Filing Requirements and Exchange Treatment

 Recording of a 90-minute premium CLE/CPE webcast with Q&A

-This CLE/CPE webinar will provide tax counsel, accountants and other advisers with a critical first look at new IRS initiatives on taxpayer compliance and reporting obligations for crypto currency (e.g. Bitcoin, Coinbase) transactions.
+This CLE/CPE course will provide tax counsel, accountants and other advisers with a critical first look at new IRS initiatives on taxpayer compliance and reporting obligations for crypto currency (e.g. Bitcoin, Coinbase) transactions.
 The panel will discuss the IRS position on crypto currency as property rather than cash, analyze IRS monitoring to increase compliance, consider criminal investigations and prosecutions for failing to properly report crypto-currency transactions and define proper reporting and tax treatment for “mining” and exchanging crypto currency.

 - Types of crypto currency